Smily1984/scala-rete/README.md

 ## Root actor
 Each rule gets one root actor.
 It knows of all underlying alpha and dummy actors.
 The root actor passes on each fact it receives to them.
-## Alpha node
+## Alpha actor
 Each pre-condition of a rule gets an alpha actor.
 For example in rule R1 there are two pre-conditions (nasal congestion and viremia).
 That means that R1 gets two alpha actors.
 The alpha actor has a predicate function that checks the corresponding pre-condition.
 If the predicate returns true, the fact is passed to the underlying beta actor.
 If the predicate returns false, nothing happens.
-##Dummy node
+##Dummy actor
 Passes on a fact it receives without applying any logic.
 It's introduction simplifies the logic in the alpha actor.
-It knows about a single beta node.
+It knows about a single beta actor.
-## Beta node
+## Beta actor
 It alwas has a left side and a right side.
 It receives facts from alpha and dummy actors on it's left and right sides.
 It knows a single terminal actor.
-## Terminal node
+## Terminal actor
-When a terminal nodes receives a fact from a beta node, it executes the RHS of the rule.
-For example in R1, the terminal node will produce the "diagnosis influenza" fact.
+When a terminal actor receives a fact from a beta actor, it executes the RHS of the rule.
+For example in R1, the terminal actor will produce the "diagnosis influenza" fact.